dataminer33/F1_Data_Analysis/README.md

 ## How to Use

+- **Disclaimer Placement**: The disclaimer is placed under "How to Use," making it clear that dark mode is recommended for the best experience.
 After launching the app, you'll see two main tabs: "General Stats" and "Driver Analysis".

 ### General Stats Tab